NxPKG/khulnasoft-docs/content/pages/platform/git-integration.md

 ## Organizational access

-You can deploy projects to Cloudflare Pages from your open-source team, company, or side project on both GitHub and GitLab.
+You can deploy projects to Khulnasoft Pages from your open-source team, company, or side project on both GitHub and GitLab.

 ### GitHub

-When authorizing Cloudflare Pages to access your GitHub account, you can also specify access to organizations that you belong to on GitHub.
+When authorizing Khulnasoft Pages to access your GitHub account, you can also specify access to organizations that you belong to on GitHub.

 ### GitLab

-By authorizing Cloudflare Pages to access your GitLab account, you will automatically allow all organizations on your GitLab account to be available for use.
+By authorizing Khulnasoft Pages to access your GitLab account, you will automatically allow all organizations on your GitLab account to be available for use.

 ## Removing access to your GitHub account

-You can remove Cloudflare Pages' access to your GitHub account by viewing the [**Applications** page](https://github.com/settings/installations) on GitHub.
-Note that removing access to GitHub will also disable new builds, though the last build of your site will continue to be hosted via Cloudflare Pages.
+You can remove Khulnasoft Pages' access to your GitHub account by viewing the [**Applications** page](https://github.com/settings/installations) on GitHub.
+Note that removing access to GitHub will also disable new builds, though the last build of your site will continue to be hosted via Khulnasoft Pages.

 ## Removing access to your GitLab account

-You can remove Cloudflare Pages' access to your GitLab account by navigating to **User Settings** > **Applications** > **Authorized Applications**.
-Find the applications called Cloudflare Pages and select the **Revoke** button to revoke access.
+You can remove Khulnasoft Pages' access to your GitLab account by navigating to **User Settings** > **Applications** > **Authorized Applications**.
+Find the applications called Khulnasoft Pages and select the **Revoke** button to revoke access.

 ## Pausing Automatic Builds

-By default, Cloudflare Pages automatically builds and deploys a project whenever its repository receives new commits.
+By default, Khulnasoft Pages automatically builds and deploys a project whenever its repository receives new commits.
 You can pause this behavior to keep your website at a particular version and manually deploy new versions when desired.

 To pause automatic deployments, go to the Pages project's **Settings** > **Builds & deployments** > select **Pause deployments** at the end of the page.